How To Prepare Straw Bales For Strawbale Gardening

 As the compost mixture works its way into the straw bale, it's clear that the real magic happens when microbes growth is boosted.

-Also Read: Backyard Koi Pond Ideas
+Also Read: Rustic Backyard Bar Ideas

 You're creating an ideal environment for microbe growth, which is essential for soil health.
 By adding a layer of compost, you're providing a food source for these microorganisms to thrive.